 Child Health Clinics

-Immunisations: Wednesday morning, by appointment.
+Immunisations: every second Wednesday, by appointment.

 You will be sent an appointment to attend the surgery when your child’s immunisations are due.